Lenovo Laptop

 Disconnect the power cable.

-Remove four screws securing the heat sink.
+Remove the four screws securing the heat sink.

 Disconnect the cooling fan cable from the motherboard.

-Remove two screws and release one snap.
+Remove the two screws and release one clip.

 Clean the cooling fan with a brush.